Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Education Requirements for School Psychologists

-School psychologists also obtain their doctorate degree, make diagnoses, and provide therapy much like their clinical counterpart.
-School psychologists, however, work with parents, teachers, and school staff to address the developmental needs of students as well as the formation of individual education plans (IEP).
+School psychologists typically earn a doctorate or specialist-level degree in psychology, diagnose, and provide therapy, much like their clinical counterparts.
+School psychologists, however, work with parents, teachers, and school staff to address students’ developmental needs and to develop Individual Education Plans (IEPs).

 What do school psychologists do?

-The National Association of School Psychologists (NASP) examines that school psychologists help schools to improve academic achievement, promote positive behavior and mental health, support diverse learners, create a safe and positive school climate, strengthen family-school partnerships, and to help improve school-wide assessment and accountability for student progress in academics and behavior.
+The National Association of School Psychologists (NASP) states that school psychologists help schools to improve academic achievement, promote positive behavior and mental health, support diverse learners, create a safe and positive school climate, strengthen family-school partnerships, and improve school-wide assessment and accountability for student progress in academics and behavior.

 Who do school psychologists work with?

-Collaborating with other student support staff, like school counselors, psychologists in the school settings work to promote the overall behavioral and mental health of their students.
+Collaborating with other student support staff, such as school counselors and other school-based professionals, in school settings, school psychologists work to promote students’ overall behavioral and mental health

 How are school psychologists different from school counselors?
 Learn more in our comparison guide: School Counselor vs. School Psychologist